Wits-SD3-404-Effort-not-Found/SPS-App/README.md

 An app for the Software Developement III module Project at Wits University

-The development process should be agile in the scrum methodloogy
+The development process should be agile in the scrum methodology

 ## Clients